Skip to main content

 Where a fire watch is required, a minimum of 1 independent person with adequate training in pyrotechnics oversight and emergency communications means shall be provided and pre-approved by the Office of Risk and Safety and/or State Fire Marshal.
 The pyrotechnics fire watch personnel’s only duty is to oversee the pyrotechnics display and watch for fire or other emergencies that could result in harm to persons or property damage.
 Shows with multiple effect control points will require additional fire watch staff to be indicated at the time of permit approval.
 The fire watch person will ensure that the effects are brought in, arranged, set up, and discharged safely per the approved permit.
 The fire watch person shall have the authority to instruct the pyrotechnics vendor to modify or cease use of the effects if they determine a hazard exists.
 Failure of the vendor’s representative to comply with the fire watch personnel’s request may result in disapproval of future permits.
 The fire watch person shall have the authority to initiate a building evacuation.
 The fire watch person should also be familiar with the facility, location of the fire alarm system panel and controls, location of fire extinguishers, and have means of contacting emergency forces.
 All costs associated with fire watch expenses will be the responsibility of the facility management, sponsoring department, or venue.
 Potential fire watch candidates should submit a list of qualifications for review in advance of the event.

 Indoor displays will often require temporary modification to the building’s detection and alarm systems.
 When this is necessary, a fire alarm-trained technician will be required to be on standby at the fire alarm panel to oversee its operation and return it to normal when the show is completed.
-Facilities Operations or a contracted fire alarm vendor, as designated by them, is typically employed for this service.
-Requests for Facilities Operations service need to be filed 10 days in advance.
+UCF Facilities and Business Operations or a contracted fire alarm vendor, as designated by them, is typically employed for this service.
+Requests for UCF Facilities and Business Operations service submitted to the Work Control Center at wcc@ucf.edu or 407-823-5223.
 A fire watch (above) is also required.
 All costs associated with these services should be included in the event.

 Additional Considerations

 All drapes and scenery are required to be fire retardant, and documentation is provided with the application.
-No glowing or flaming particles are to be within 10′ of the audience or stage personnel unless prior arrangements have been made specifically for certain performers.
-Each device shall be at least 15′ from the audience or 2X the fallout radius, whichever is greater.
-A minimum of 25′ is to be provided to all concussion mortars.
+No glowing or flaming particles are to be within 10 feet of the audience or stage personnel unless prior arrangements have been made specifically for certain performers.
+Each device shall be at least 15 feet from the audience or 2X the fallout radius, whichever is greater.
+A minimum of 25 feet is to be provided to all concussion mortars.
 Confetti cannons shall not be arranged to discharge in the vicinity of pyrotechnic effects.

 Not Permitted